 Akademikliniken has world-leading experience in breast augmentation and is today Europe’s largest private clinic for aesthetic and reconstructive plastic surgery.
 The clinic has developed a specific surgical technique that is considered “state of the art” in international breast augmentation surgery.
-The Aesthetic Institute provides the exact same techniques and standard of care in breast augmentation surgery as their partner Akademikliniken.
+The Aesthetic Institute in Dublin, Ireland provides the exact same techniques and standard of care in breast augmentation surgery as our partner Akademikliniken in Sweden.

 Breast augmentation is one of the more frequently requested plastic surgery procedures at our clinic and we have considerable experience in this type of surgery.
 There are many varied reasons for wishing to undergo a breast enhancement procedure.
 For example, you may feel that your breasts seem disproportionately small relative to the rest of your body, or that your breasts have changed shape after breastfeeding.

 Before Breast Augmentation Procedure